Akul-AI/akulai/README.md

  - All the scripts assume you have a working installation of Python installed.

 <hr>
 Version 2 is OUT!
-We plan to release a stable version sometime near the end of February, so stay tuned!
+We plan to release a stable version sometime near the end of April (I know it said February before, but we're behind schedule and there is a lot to fix), so stay tuned!
 I will update from time to time, but as a solo developer (during the time of writing), please don't expect a lot.

 Please share this and contribute to it, I would love to get some help.
 If you don't know what to do to help, take a look at todo.md.
 Or the issues.
 Your choice.